HEXA Manual

 The d-pad and A and B buttons are required to play this game.
 These buttons are used to navigate menus, and are mandatory in main gameplay.

 You can also optionally use the crank to perform the turning action usually done by the A and B buttons.
-This can be toggled in-game, in the Options menu.
+This can be toggled in the Options menu.
 (The crank can also be used to navigate menus.)

 Playing the game